Hi,

 The overwhelm you’re feeling right now isn’t a sign that you need to do more things.
 It’s a sign that you need to do fewer things better.

-I know this feels counterintuitive, but the thing that probably gives you the highest ROI is probably the one that’s the most fun for you, too.
+I know this feels counterintuitive, but the thing that probably gives you the highest ROE is probably the one that’s the most fun for you, too.

 We think the answer to overwhelm is to “work our way out of it”, but that’s the worst thing you can do.
 When you’re running up against a brick wall, the answer isn’t the get a sledgehammer.